adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

 The |PADGeometry| class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
-This detector is assumed to consist of an orthogonal 2D grid of pixels.
+This detector is assumed to consist of a regular 2D grid of pixels.
 We specify the locations of detector pixels with respect to an arbitrary origin that is also the origin of the coordinates of the object that creates the diffraction pattern.
-The 2D grid of pixels is described by the following vectors:
+The 2D grid of pixels is described by the following parameters:

 * :math:`\vec{t}` is the vector that points from the origin to the *center* of the first pixel in memory.
 * :math:`\vec{f}` is the vector that points from the first pixel in memory to the next pixel in the fast-scan direction.